The Galion Navy, Discovery & Comet Defy HiFi Logic.

 5. You want something that is not made in China.

-I can easily recommend the Navy and the Discovery either alone or together.
-They are a superb value within the audio hobby and deliver shocking performance for the price.
-I can easily recommend the Comet amp as well as it’s more soulful and sweeter vs those all out striking dynamics, clarity and energy.
+I can easily recommend the Navy, P75 Comet and/or the Discovery.
+They are a superb value within the audio hobby and deliver stellar performance for the price.
+I can easily and highly recommend the Comet amp as well as it’s more soulful and sweeter vs those all out striking dynamics, clarity and energy and at $1700, it’s almost a no brainer as I feel it bests the A75 for me personally.
+I can recommend the P75 preamp as well.
+It’s a stunner for the price as well.

 I did not test the Galion amps at this time with another preamp as I wanted to get the full Galion synergy, and this is what I got!
-I may test them later on with a new very high end preamp that is starting to ship soon ; ) Maybe then I will be able to fully put the Navy to the test.
+I may test them later on with a couple of other preamps so stay tuned.

 See the products at the Galion website HERE, There are also many actual owner reviews there so see what they have to say if you like!